bolives-hax/random-nix-hacks/torsocks-git-skel.md

 to send them where they belong.
 Doable but since there is no demand for this I won't bother plus im busy with nixos on IBM Z :| ...

+#### good practices

+- you should prolly use whonix either way or look into "stream isolation"
+- you should not reuse your ssh keys places
+- you may want to look into if its possible for dns leaks to take place
+- but since the port is forced i think thats unlikely unless resolving happens over a unix socket or sth not covered by nft

 ```nix
 {config,pkgs,...}: let